KneelingBeginner

 7. 7

-Hold for 5-8 breaths
+Hold for 5-8 breaths, then switch sides

 Alignment Cues

-• Keep the chest open, facing forward
+• Keep chest open and facing forward

 Benefits

-• Stretches the sides of the torso deeply
+• Stretches the entire side body deeply

-• Improves spinal lateral flexibility
+• Improves spinal mobility and flexibility

 Modifications